What Does Difference Mean In Math

 V. Finite Differences: Analyzing Sequences and Functions

 Finite differences are used to analyze sequences and functions by examining the differences between consecutive terms or values.
-First-order differences involve finding the difference between consecutive terms.
+Even so, first-order differences involve finding the difference between consecutive terms.
 Second-order differences are the differences between the first-order differences, and so on.

 Example: